practicalseries/PS2001-pal-website/README.md

 Validation itself is a good idea; it’s not a bad approach to take to every project — sometimes it’s required (pharma, nuclear, oil and gas), sometimes it’s completely over the top (PLCs playing the trombone<sup>2</sup>), but most projects benefit from the approach (even if they tone down the rigour and rules a bit, most projects don’t care how you write the date or make sure you draw a line through every blank area on a page).

 >&emsp;<sup>2</sup>&emsp; For anyone who doesn’t know what a PLC is, it’s a Programmable Logic Controller, or where Siemens are concerned, just a Controller, and they pretty much control just about every automated process in the world, from rollercoasters to water treatment plants; brewing, baggage handling, power stations, car production lines, traffic lights, chemical plants, I’d be willing to bet there is a couple on the space-station; I’ve even seen one play *I’m forever blowing bubbles* on a trombone it had an air compressor connected to the mouthpiece and a three phase motor driving the slide *(engineering at its finest)*.
-If it’s got an electrical panel, it’s a fair bet it’sgot a PLC inside it somewhere.
+If it’s got an electrical panel, it’s a fair bet it’s got a PLC inside it somewhere.

 At this point, I was going to restructure the software, write new bits and change some old bits, and I decided to do it as a formal project and since I wanted the software to be suitable for pharma projects, I decided that it would be a *“validated”* project with all that that entails.